MushroomCloud/mxnet/docs/static_site/src/pages/api/architecture/overview.md

 for example. `mshadow_op` are expression mappers.
 They deal with the scalar case of desired functions.
 For details, see [mshadow expression API guide](https://github.com/dmlc/mshadow/tree/master/doc).

 If an operation can't be done in an element-wise way, like the softmax loss and gradient, then you need to create a new tensor operation.
-You need to create as `mshadow` function and as `mshadow::cuda` function directly.
+You need to create as `mshadow` function and as `mshadow::ms_cuda` function directly.
 For details, see the `mshadow` library.
 For an example, see `src/operator/roi_pooling.cc`.

 In our smooth l1 loss example, we create two mappers, namely the scalar cases of smooth l1 loss and gradient.